-Cystoscopy is a type of a procedure performed by a urologist used to examine the inside of your bladder and urethra.
+Cystoscopy is a procedure performed by a urologist used to examine the inside of the bladder and urethra.
 It is used to monitor the health of your bladder and the entire urinary tract, as well as establishing a diagnosis based on symptoms you may be having.

 This pretty standard procedure is often confusing because people don’t understand how it’s done or why.
 It’s time to dispel the misinformation using this concise but extensive FAQ article.